 The ultimate Outback NSW experience

-Liz and Gary have raised their four children at Trilby, are passionate about their outback way of life and enjoy sharing their experiences and lifestyle with visitors to the station.
+An authentic family run property of 320,000 acres, Liz and Gary have raised their four children at Trilby and are passionate about their outback way of life.
+They enjoy sharing their experiences and lifestyle with visitors to the station, offering guests a unique glimpse into station life not often accessible to outsiders… and with all the comforts of home.

 Why not recapture the spirit of the wide, open spaces as you take a peek at the station with a ‘mud map’ in your hand…. throw a line in and fish for Cod and Yellow-belly …. boil your yabbies on an open fire and eat them fresh …. walk with the wildlife….smell the bush…. canoe this great river….
 Or simply relax on the riverbank under the shade of the massive river red gums.